bmechtley/sirens/vamp/readme.md

 # Sirens-Vamp
 Sirens is a collection of tools for segmentation, indexing, and retrieval of environmental sounds.
 For a working version of Sirens, see [sirens](http://github.com/plant/sirens).
-Sirens-Vamp is a project aimed at implementing the feature extraction and segmentation routines as [Vamp](http://vamp-plugins.com) plugins.
-In this way, hopefully the code can be more modular.
-For example, segmentation or retrieval could be done using feature sets more commonly used for music rather than natural sounds.
-Additionally, one can do analyses with these features using audio packages such as [Audacity](http://audacity.sf.net), [Sonic Visualizer](http://www.sonicvisualiser.org/), [Sonic Annotator](http://omras2.org/SonicAnnotator), and [VamPy](http://www.vamp-plugins.org/vampy.html).
+This folder contains code to create [Vamp](http://vamp-plugins.com) plugins for its base set of features (in case you want to use them apart from Sirens for your own purposes).
+You can do analyses with these features using audio packages such as [Audacity](http://audacity.sf.net), [Sonic Visualizer](http://www.sonicvisualiser.org/), [Sonic Annotator](http://omras2.org/SonicAnnotator), etc.

-Eventually, use of Sirens-Vamp will eclipse that of Sirens, as segmentation can be performed on feature extraction output from Sonic Annotator.
-Currently, however, the Sirens C++ library benefits from multithreaded feature extraction, which Sonic Annotator does not yet support.
+Eventually, I'd like to implement Sirens itself to use either Vamp features or CSV input rather than the default set of hard-coded features so that the segmentation/comparison routines can be run on any time-series data.

 # Installation
 ## OSX
-Grab the [OS X Universal Binary](http://cloud.github.com/downloads/plant/sirens/vamp/sirens-vamp.dylib) and place it in /Library/Audio/Plug-Ins/Vamp or $HOME/Library/Audio/Plug-Ins/Vamp.
-You can now use the Sirens features from any application that supports Vamp.
-I strongly suggest [Sonic Visualizer](http://www.sonicvisualiser.org/) for interactively visualizing feature trajectories and [Sonic Annotator](http://omras2.org/SonicAnnotator) for running batch feature extraction processes for input into statistical packages such as Matlab.
+Copy the pre-compiled `sirens.dylib` in your Vamp plugins path (You may need to create the Vamp directory if it does not exist.) e.g.:

+    cp sirens.dylib ~/Library/Audio/Plug-Ins/Vamp/

 ## Other platforms / from source
+1. Download and install the [Vamp plugin SDK](http://vamp-plugins.org/develop.html) and install it (see the [Developer Documentation](http://vamp-plugins.org/develop.html) for your platform.)
+1. Open up `Makefile` for editing.
+2. Make sure VAMP_SDK_DIR is pointing to the path where you installed the SDK by changing the line that reads `VAMP_SDK_DIR := /usr/local/share/vamp-plugin-sdk`.
-A Makefile is included with the source that contains commented compilation commands for various platforms.
-Comment out the bits for OS X and uncomment the relevant commands for your platform.
+3. Comment out the following bits for OSX if that's not your platform and uncomment the bits relevant to your platform:

+    CXX := g++
+    CXXFLAGS := -mmacosx-version-min=10.5 -arch i386 -arch x86_64 -I$(VAMP_SDK_DIR) -Wall -fPIC
+    PLUGIN_EXT := .dylib
+    LDFLAGS := $(CXXFLAGS) -dynamiclib -install_name $(PLUGIN_LIBRARY_NAME)$(PLUGIN_EXT) $(VAMP_SDK_DIR)/libvamp-sdk.a -exported_symbols_list vamp-plugin.list

 # Acknowledgements
 Sirens-Vamp is based off research within the [Arts, Media and Engineering](http://ame.asu.edu/) program at [Arizona State University](http://asu.edu/).
-For more information, the following papers may be of interest:
+For more information, the following paper may be of interest:

-1. Gordon Wichern, H. Thornburg, B. Mechtley, A. Fink, A Spanias, and K. Tu, “Robust multi-feature segmentation and indexing for natural sound environments,” in _Proc. of IEEE/EURASIP International Workshop on Content Based Multimedia Indexing (CBMI)_, Bordeaux France, July 2007. [(PDF)](http://www.public.asu.edu/~gwichern/CBMI07.pdf)
-2. Gordon Wichern, J. Xue, H. Thornburg, and A. Spanias, “Distortion-aware query-by-example of environmental sounds,” in _Proc. of IEEE Workshop on Applications of Signal Processing to Audio and Acoustics (WASPAA)_, New Paltz, NY, October 2007. [(PDF)](http://www.public.asu.edu/~gwichern/WASPAA07.pdf)
-3. J. Xue, Gordon Wichern, H. Thornburg, and A. Spanias, “Fast query-by-example of environmental sounds via robust and efficient cluster-based indexing,” in _Proc. of IEEE International Conference on Acoustics Speech and Signal Processing (ICASSP)_, Las Vegas, NV, April 2008. [(PDF)](http://www.public.asu.edu/~gwichern/cluster_ICASSP08.pdf)
+G. Wichern, J. Xue, H. Thornburg, B. Mechtley, and A. Spanias, Segmentation, indexing, and retrieval for environmental and natural sounds, in _IEEE Transactions on Audio, Speech, and Language Processing_, vol. 18, no. 3, pp. 688-707, 2010.

 Additionally, work on Sirens is supported by the [National Science Foundation](http://www.nsf.gov/) under Grants NSF IGERT DGE-05-04647 and NSF CISE Research Infrastructure 04-03428.